top of page

 INSTRUCTIONS

-Let the Basmati rice soak for a couple of hours.
+Soak the rice and mung beans together for a minimum of 4 hours.

 Rinse them thoroughly with cold water until it runs clear.